lebrunel/ollama-ex/README.md

 # :ok
 ```

-Because the above approach builds the `t:Enumerable.t/0` by calling `receive`, using this approach inside `GenServer` callbacks may cause the GenServer to misbehave.
-Instead of setting the `:stream` option to `true`, you can set it to a `t:pid/0`.
-A `t:Task.t/0` is returned which will send messages to the specified process.
+This approach above builds the `t:Enumerable.t/0` by calling `receive`, which may cause issues in `GenServer` callbacks.
+As an alternative, you can set the `:stream` option to a `t:pid/0`.
+This returns a `t:Task.t/0` that sends messages to the specified process.

-The example below demonstrates making a streaming request in a LiveView event, and sends each of the streaming messages back to the same LiveView process.
+The following example demonstrates a streaming request in a LiveView event, sending each streaming message back to the same LiveView process:

 ```elixir
 defmodule MyApp.ChatLive do